 - On Linux systems, the default options file is my.cnf. - 4.
-In both the [mysqld] and [mysqldump] sections, set max_allowed_packet to 1G.
+In both the [mysqld] and [mysqldump] sections, set max\allowed\packet to 1G.
 If the [mysqldump] section is not there, create it. - 5.
 In the [mysqld] section, configure the settings in the following table.
 If a listed setting is not included in the file, add it.

-Setting Value innodb lock wait timeout 300 (recommended) Expressed in seconds innodb buffer pool size The best performance is achieved when all data and indexes fit.
-Together with per-connection memory, the innodb_lock_wait_timeout value must not exceed the total available memory on the server.
-You can roughly estimate the maximum memory usage as follows: max_connections max_allowed_packet + innodb_buffer_pool_size An innodb_buffer_pool_size value of between 60 and 80 percent of available memory is appropriate.
+Setting Value innodb lock wait timeout 300 (recommended) Expressed in seconds innodb buffer pool_size 512M (Fortify recommends 10GB or more) The best performance is achieved when all data and indexes fit.
+Together with per-connection memory, the innodb_lock_wait timeout value must not exceed the total available memory on the server.
+You can roughly estimate the maximum memory usage as follows: max_connections max_allowed_packet + innodb_buffer pool_size An innodb_buffer_pool_size value of between 60 and 80 percent of available memory is appropriate.
 The larger the innodb_buffer_pool_size value, the less disk I/O is needed to access data in tables.
 On a dedicated database server, you may set this to up to 80% of the machine physical memory size.
-However, be prepared to scale back this value if you see any of the following: Competition for physical memory causes paging in the operating system.
+However, be prepared to scale back this value if you see any of the following: Competition for physical memory causes paging in the operating

+Setting Value

+system.

 InnoDB reserves additional memory for buffers and control structures, so that the total allocated space is approximately 10% greater than the specified size.

-Setting Value

 The address space must be contiguous, which can cause problems on Windows systems with DLLs that load at specific addresses.

 The time to initialize the buffer pool is roughly proportional to its size.
 On large installations, this initialization time may be extensive.
 For example, on a modern Linux x86_64 server, initialization of a 10GB buffer pool takes approximately 6 seconds.
 See the MySQL 8.0 Reference Manual (https://dev.mysql.com/doc/refman/8.0/en).

+sql_mode TRADITIONAL

 default storage engine INNODB

 max allowed packet 1G